A Culinary Challenge in China

 The travelers took a two-hour car ride, passing Shanghai Disney World, lakes and seeing landscapes and fog.
 Snacks at a rest stop included rotisserie meats and insects, cucumber, and fish chips, as well as dried shrimp and octopus.

-Marz is proud of the graduates.
+Marz is proud of these two.
 “The trip had a great impact on Matthew and Thomas,” she says.
 “They learned a wide range of skills.
 In a different environment, they had to use strategy to obtain ingredients and equipment.
 They had to be on their game every moment.”

 Most of all, she says of the two, who had never been outside the United States, “they learned that there is a big world beyond the Lehigh Valley.”

-The alumni’s enthusiasm was palpable, in their excited tones of voice and their eagerness to talk about their experience.
+The contestants' enthusiasm was palpable, in their excited tones of voice and their eagerness to talk about their experience.
 Both said, that if given a chance, they would return to China.